SomberSheep77/ivrogne/README.md

 ## Issues

 When selecting both alcoholic and non-alcoholic drinks using the All option, it will exclude non-alcoholic drinks as they do not contain any of the alcohol types and filter will automatically remove them.
+This is an issue with the way I created and tagged the ingredient data as it unintentionally made them mutually exclusive.